openfaas/docs/docs/architecture/performance.md

 * Poor choice of test function

 There are several sample functions provided in the project, but that does not automatically qualify them for benchmarking or load-testing.
 It's important to create your own function and understand exactly what is being put into it so you can measure it efficiently.

+* Not using the of-watchdog

+Only the watchdog and of-watchdog implement the correct healthcheck and shutdown signals to be compatible with Kubernetes' startup, scaling and termination mechanisms.
+If you are running a container exposing port `8080` which does not use of-watchdog then the results are not representative.
+You will need to mimick exactly the mechanisms in the of-watchdog or use it as a shim.

 * Only picking the best/worst case figure